 The partners will prepare a joint evaluation of the partnership annually.
 The evaluation will review the success of the partnership, lessons learned, and changes that will be made to meet the goals of the partnership.
 The annual performance evaluation report format from Appendix C of the OSHA Strategic Partnership Program (OSPP) Directive CSP 03-02-002 will be used.
 Performance measures listed in Section 4.0 Partnership Goals and Objectives, of this partnership agreement will be collected and analyzed to determine the partnership’s progress toward meeting its goals.

 This partnership agreement fully supports and recognizes the importance of employee participation in matters concerning safety and health in the workplace.
 As a vital component of an effective safety and health program, the ability of employees to exercise their rights, which are guaranteed under the OSH Act, will not be infringed.
 Employee involvement in the worksite safety and health program will be encouraged, including employee participation in safety and health program reviews, site inspections, employee safety and health training, accident investigations, and freedom to report hazards, including near misses.
 The Building Trade Organizations most directly involved or affected by this partnership will be consulted and encouraged to suggest improvements and further enhancements of this partnership.
 SEW will document all employee, trade organization, and union involvement in this Partnership.

 9.0 OSHA Inspections and Investigations

-This agreement will expire when Skanska/Tully JV's project activities are completed.
-Should either OSHA or SKANSKA/TULLY JV choose to withdraw prior to that date, thirty (30) days written notice will be given, and the partnership would terminate.
+This agreement will expire when SEW Construction JV.
+Project activities are completed.
+Should either OSHA or SEW choose to withdraw prior to that date, thirty (30) days written notice will be given, and the partnership would terminate.
 If OSHA chooses to withdraw its participation in the partnership, the entire agreement is terminated.
 Either party may also propose modification or amendment of the agreement.